ReproducibiliTea-org/reproducibiliTea/_journal-clubs/ucd.md

 Are you interested in Open Science/Open Research?
 If so, consider dropping by our informal, monthly journal club that will take place in-person over lunchtime in Link 3 of the UCD James Joyce Library.
 All are welcome, especially early career researchers.

-Readings are listed in our OSF Repository, UCD CSTAR website and below.
+Readings are available in our OSF Repository, UCD CSTAR website and below.
 Please read the paper beforehand so that we can have interesting discussions!

 Article: Munafò, M., Nosek, B., Bishop, D. et al. A manifesto for reproducible science.
 Nat Hum Behav 1, 0021 (2017). https://doi.org/10.1038/s41562-016-0021